Store launch events, brand and product launches in Sweden and Germany, as well as brand strategy for Dunkin’ Donuts Europe.

 When's the last time you felt compelled to look into your pension plan?
 Probably not recently.
 Even though this letter is very important, the pension is so unengaging that people don’t even open the envelope.
 Until the campaign, only 18% of Collectum's affiliated officials had completed their earned retirement pension and received reduced pension contributions.
 Therefore, we wanted to give the Swedes irresistible emotional reasons to open their envelopes, read the annual message and switch to lower taxes.

-In order to encourage Swedes to open their red envelopes, we wanted to prove that a singe letter can change a person’s life.
+In order to encourage Swedes to both open and read their red envelopes, we wanted to prove that a singe letter can change a person’s life.

 We went on a hunt for meaningful, genuine, dramatic and engaging stories about letters that changed people's lives.
 First, we started a Facebook page where we asked people top submit interesting stories about a letter.
 People could submit their own stories or give tips if they knew about someone else who had one.
 To get even more stories from people who are not that active on internet, we visited retirement homes.